Shinoruba/CSARCH2-Simulation-Project/README.md

 # Cache Simulator (Full Associative / MRU)

-### CSARCH2 S13 - Group 4
+## CSARCH2 S13 - Group 4
 - Chan, Rizza
 - Homssi, Yazan
 - Valenzuela, Shanley

 ## Overview

-This project is a web-based simulation of a cache memory system using a full associative cache with the Most Recently Used (MRU) replacement policy.
-It allows users to input various parameters and simulate the cache behavior, providing outputs such as cache hits, cache misses, miss penalty, average memory access time, total memory access time, and a snapshot of the cache memory.
+The Cache Simulator is a web application designed to simulate the behavior of a full associative cache using the Most Recently Used (MRU) replacement policy.
+This tool is part of the CSARCH2 S13 Simulation Project developed by Group 4.

 ## Features

-- Input parameters: block size, main memory size, cache memory size, program flow, cache access time, and memory access time.
+- **Customizable Parameters:** Users can set the block size, main memory size, cache memory size, program flow, cache access time, and memory access time.
+- **Simulation Process:** The application provides a detailed simulation process, displaying cache hits, misses, and the current state of the cache memory.
-- Output results: number of cache hits, number of cache misses, miss penalty, average memory access time, total memory access time, and cache memory snapshot.
+- **Results Display:** Key metrics such as the number of cache hits, cache misses, miss penalty, average memory access time, and total memory access time are presented after the simulation.
-#### Option to download the results in a text file.

-## Usage
-- Open index.html in a web browser.
-- Fill in the input fields with the appropriate values:
-  - Block Size (in words)
-  - Main Memory Size (select blocks or words)
-  - Cache Memory Size (select blocks or words)
-  - Program Flow (comma-separated values, select blocks or words)
-  - Cache Access Time (in nanoseconds)
-  - Memory Access Time (in nanoseconds)
-- Click the "Simulate" button to run the simulation.
-- View the results in the output section.
-- Click the "Download Results" button to save the results as a text file.
+- **Download Results:** Users can download the simulation results as a text file.

+## Getting Started

+You may access the site online through this link: [Cache Simulator](https://cache-simulator-orpin.vercel.app/).
+For offline use, open `index.html`.

-## Input Fields
+### Input Parameters:

-- Block Size: Size of each block in words.
+- **Block Size:** Enter the size of each block in the cache.
-- Main Memory Size: Total size of the main memory (select blocks or words).
+- **Main Memory Size:** Enter the size of the main memory and select the unit (blocks or words).
-- Cache Memory Size: Total size of the cache memory (select blocks or words).
+- **Cache Memory Size:** Enter the size of the cache memory and select the unit (blocks or words).
-- Program Flow: Sequence of memory accesses to be simulated (comma-separated values, select blocks or words).
+- **Program Flow:** Enter the sequence of memory accesses as comma-separated values and select the unit (blocks or words).
-- Cache Access Time: Time taken to access the cache memory (in nanoseconds).
+- **Cache Access Time:** Enter the cache access time in nanoseconds.
-- Memory Access Time: Time taken to access the main memory (in nanoseconds).
+- **Memory Access Time:** Enter the main memory access time in nanoseconds.
+- **Simulate:** Click the "Simulate" button to run the simulation.

+### Simulation Process

+The simulation process is displayed, showing the detailed operations as the program flow is processed through the cache.
+This includes cache hits, cache misses, and the current state of the cache memory.

-## Output
+## Results

-- Number of Cache Hits: The number of times the requested data was found in the cache.
-- Number of Cache Misses: The number of times the requested data was not found in the cache.
+After the simulation, the results section will display:

+- **Number of Cache Hits:** Total cache hits during the simulation.
+- **Number of Cache Misses:** Total cache misses during the simulation.
-- Miss Penalty: The additional time required to retrieve data from the main memory when a cache miss occurs.
+- **Miss Penalty:** The time penalty for a cache miss in nanoseconds.
-- Average Memory Access Time: The average time taken to access memory, considering both cache hits and misses.
+- **Average Memory Access Time:** The average time to access memory in nanoseconds.
-- Total Memory Access Time: The total time taken to access memory for all requests.
+- **Total Memory Access Time:** The total time spent on memory access during the simulation.
-- Cache Memory Snapshot: A snapshot of the current state of the cache memory.

-## Screenshots ( To be Updated )

-later pls
+- **Snapshot of Cache Memory:** The values in the cache after accessing the sequence of blocks.
+Users can download the results by clicking the "Download Results" button.
+A text file containing the results will automatically be downloaded.

 ## Files

-- index.html: The main HTML file for the web interface.
+- **index.html:** The main HTML file containing the structure of the application.
-- styles.css: The CSS file for styling the web interface.
+- **styles.css:** The CSS file for styling the application.
-- script.js: The JavaScript file containing the simulation logic and interactivity.
+- **script.js:** The JavaScript file containing the logic for the cache simulation.

-## How it Works
-The simulation logic is implemented in script.js, which handles the following:
-1. Parsing and validating user inputs.
-2. Simulating the cache behavior based on the provided inputs.
-3. Calculating the results and updating the output section.
-4. Providing an option to download the results as a text file.
+---